I'm sure everyone at some point you have encountered at home or in a restaurant with a fish, a shellfish or calamari that gave off a smell of ammonia.

 I will say as an example that a squid stored two days after his capture will almost minimal levels of ammonia but elapsed stored at 2.5 degrees Celsius ammonia content in ten days tenfold making it inedible.

 You know that the seafood or fish served with lemon?
 You will be surprised but has a chemical reason.
-Both ammonia and the remaining amino groups are bases and can imagine action as they counteract the acids such as citric acid containing lemon.
+Both ammonia and the remaining amino groups are bases and can imagine their action as they counteract the acids, such as citric acid containing lemon.